Hmida71/CONTRIBUTIONS-GITHUB-BOT/README.md

 cd Github-Contribution-Bot
 ```

-Finally, run the project to see what the moment package does.
+Finally, run the project to see .

 ```python
 python main.py